-Overview of Final Rule Changes
+Overview of Proposed Regulatory Changes

-The final regulation implements the statutory changes, described above, made by section 404 of PPA 2006.

-The final regulation amends PBGC's regulations on Terminology, 29 CFR part 4001; Benefits Payable in Terminated Single-Employer Plans, 29 CFR part 4022; and Allocation of Assets in Single-Employer Plans, 29 CFR part 4044.
-The amendments establish rules for PPA 2006 bankruptcy terminations, the most important of which are:
+The proposed regulation implements the statutory changes, described above, made by section 404 of PPA 2006.
+It would amend PBGC's regulations on Benefits Payable in Terminated Single-Employer Plans, 29 CFR part 4022; Termination of Single-Employer Plans, 29 CFR part 4041; and Allocation of Assets in Single-Employer Plans, 29 CFR part 4044.
+The amendments would establish rules for PPA 2006 bankruptcy terminations, the most important of which are:

 - A participant's guaranteed benefit is based on the amount of his service and the amount of his compensation (if applicable) as of the bankruptcy filing date. - The Title IV guarantee limits-the maximum guaranteeable benefit, the phase-in limit, and the accrued-atnormal limit-are all determined as of the bankruptcy filing date. - Only benefits that are nonforfeitable as of the bankruptcy filing date are guaranteed.
-Thus, for example, early retirement subsidies and disability benefits to which a participant became entitled after the bankruptcy filing date are not guaranteed. - Participants who retired under a subsidized early retirement benefit (or a disability or other benefit) to which they became entitled between the bankruptcy filing date and the termination date will continue in pay status, or may go into pay status if they are not already receiving a benefit, but the amount of the benefit is reduced to reflect that the subsidy (or other benefit) is not guaranteed. - The benefits in priority category 3 under section 4044(a) of ERISA are benefits in pay status, or that could have been in pay status, three years before the bankruptcy filing date, generally taking into account only benefit increases that were in effect throughout the period beginning five years before the bankruptcy filing date and ending on the termination date. - Benefits under section 4022(c) of ERISA are based on (among other things) the value of a plan's unfunded nonguaranteed benefits.
-Because section 404 of PPA 2006 has changed guaranteed benefits and benefits in priority category 3, the unfunded nonguaranteed benefits are changed and therefore the section 4022(c) benefits are also changed. - Where a plan has more than one contributing sponsor and all contributing sponsors did not file for bankruptcy on the same date, PBGC determines the date to treat as the bankruptcy filing date, based on the facts and circumstances.
+Thus, for example, early retirement subsidies and disability benefits to which a participant became entitled after the bankruptcy filing date are not guaranteed. - Participants who retired under a subsidized early retirement benefit (or a disability or other benefit) to which they became entitled between the bankruptcy filing date and the termination date will continue in pay status, or may go into pay status if they are not already receiving a benefit, but the amount of the benefit is reduced to reflect that the subsidy (or other benefit) is not guaranteed.

+- The benefits in priority category 3 under section 4044(a) of ERISA are benefits in pay status, or that could have been in pay status, three years before the bankruptcy filing date, generally taking into account only benefit increases that were effective throughout the five-year period ending on the bankruptcy filing date. - Benefits under section 4022(c) of ERISA are based on (among other things) the value of a plan's unfunded nonguaranteed benefits.
+Because section 404 of PPA 2006 has changed guaranteed benefits and benefits in priority category 3, the unfunded nonguaranteed benefits are changed and therefore the section 4022(c) benefits are also changed.

+Where a plan has more than one contributing sponsor and all contributing sponsors did not file for bankruptcy on the same date, PBGC determines the date to treat as the bankruptcy filing date, based on the facts and circumstances.

 Although the bankruptcy filing date thus displaces a plan's termination date as the controlling date for certain purposes, the termination date continues to be important for other purposes.
 For example, although the monthly amount of benefits guaranteed and the monthly amount of benefits in priority category 3 will be determined by reference to the bankruptcy filing date, the value of those benefits is determined-as before PPA 2006-as of the plan's termination date.
 The value of a terminated plan's assets, too, is determined as of the termination date.
-Also, determinations under sections 4062(a) and (b) of ERISA of the parties liable for a plan's unfunded benefit liabilities and the amount of those liabilities are made as of the termination date.
+Also, determinations under sections 4062(a) and (b) of ERISA of the parties liable for a plan's unfunded benefit liabilities and the amount of those liabilities are made as of the termination